46 Secrets Your Pharmacist Isn’t Telling You

 Try an independent drug store

 If you want more personalized attention and a shorter wait, try an independent drugstore.
-Independents significantly outperformed chains in customer satisfaction and wait-time surveys conducted by J.D.
+Independents significantly outperformed chains in customer satisfaction and wait-time, according to surveys conducted by J.D.
 Power and Consumer Reports.
-Now check out these other benefits of shopping with small businesses.

 Don’t rush it